14 min read

 4. Professional Boundaries Therapist-patient relationships have real ethical constraints.
 The attraction might be immediate; acting on it isn't.
 The tension comes from managing professional distance while acknowledging what's happening.

-Common Medical Mistakes in Sports Romance
+What Are the Most Common Medical Mistakes in Sports Romance?

 | Mistake | Why It Fails | The Fix |